-- Pure Capstone - An exception is raised if any of these instructions is executed. - TransCapstone - An exception is raised if any of these instructions is executed when cwld is 1 (secure world). - An exception is raised if rs1, rs2 or rd contains a capability. - An exception is raised if the address to be accessed is within the range (SBASE-size, SEND) (i.e. addr = x[rs1] + sext(imm) and SBASE-size < addr < SEND), where size is the size (in bytes) of the integer to be loaded or stored.
+- Pure Capstone - An exception is raised if any of these instructions is executed. - TransCapstone - An exception is raised if any of these instructions is executed when cwld is 1 (secure world). - An exception is raised if x[rs1], x[rs2] or x[rd] contains a capability. - An exception is raised if the address to be accessed is within the range (SBASE-size, SEND) (i.e. addr = x[rs1] + sext(imm) and SBASE-size < addr < SEND), where size is the size (in bytes) of the integer to be loaded or stored.

-7. Interrupts and Exceptions
+8. Interrupts and Exceptions